Norton Museum of Art: About

 The museum closed in July 2018 for renovations.
 It reopened on February 9, 2019, adding 12,000 sqft of gallery space, new classrooms, a restaurant, a 210-seat auditorium, and the sculpture garden.

-Norton Museum closed for eight months in 2020 because of the COVID-19 pandemic and reopened in November 2020 with new exhibits and safety precautions.
+Norton Museum closed for eight months in 2020 because of the COVID-19 pandemic.
+It reopened in November 2020 with new exhibits and safety precautions.

+The museum hosts several special programs, including Lectures & Conversations, Art After Dark, Special Performances, Art Classes and Workshops, Families & Teens, Students & Teachers, and the Artist in Residence Program.

 Its current hours are Monday, Wednesday, Thursday, and Saturday from 10 am to 5 pm.
 It is closed on Tuesday.
 It is open Friday from 10 am to 10 pm and Sunday from 11 am to 5 pm.
 Art after Dark occurs on Friday nights.

 Collection

 The ground-level galleries showcase contemporary and 20th-century American and European art and a comprehensive collection of Chinese works.
-On the top floor of the museum, there are noteworthy paintings by late Medieval Italian painter Jacopo Da Firenze, Lucas Cranach the Elder, Joos Van Cleve and Studio, Marcantonio Franceshini, Nicolas Largilliere, Peter Paul Rubens, Anton Van Dyck, David Teniers and Studio, Jan Thomas Yperen, Joshua Reynolds, Thomas Gainsborough, and Giovanni Panini.
-There also are examples of Chinese Export porcelain.
+On the top floor of the museum are noteworthy paintings by late Medieval Italian painter Jacopo Da Firenze, Lucas Cranach the Elder, Joos van Cleve and Studio, Marcantonio Franceschini, Nicolas de Largillière, Peter Paul Rubens, Anthony van Dyck, David Teniers and Studio, Jan Thomas Yperen, Joshua Reynolds, Thomas Gainsborough, and Giovanni Panini.
+There also are examples of Chinese export porcelain.

-In 2018, the Norton Museum of Art received a gift of more than 100 works from the collection of Howard and Judie Ganek, including artworks by Damien Hirst, Anselm Kiefer, Sigmar Polke, Ed Ruscha, Kara Walker, Donald Judd, Matthew Barney, Nan Goldin, Cindy Sherman, Lorna Simpson, and Pipilotti Rist, among others.
+In 2018, the Norton Museum of Art received a gift of more than 100 works from the collection of Howard and Judie Ganek, including pieces by Damien Hirst, Anselm Kiefer, Sigmar Polke, Ed Ruscha, Kara Walker, Donald Judd, Matthew Barney, Nan Goldin, Cindy Sherman, Lorna Simpson, and Pipilotti Rist.

 Rudin Prize for Emerging Photography

-In 2012, the Norton Museum of Art launched the Rudin Prize for Emerging Photographers with a $20,000 prize.
+In 2012, the Norton Museum of Art launched the Rudin Prize for Emerging Photographers, with a $20,000 prize.
 It was initiated by Beth Rudin DeWoody and is given biennially to an emerging photographer who has never had a museum show.